diego2201/MarketPlace/README.md

 ## Frontend
 The frontend encompasses the JavaScript, HTML, and CSS fiels.
 In the JavaScript code we utilize the Web3.js library to interact with an Ethereum blockchain through the MarketPlace.sol smart contract from a web interface.
 It integrates with MetaMask, to enable users to list items for sale, purchase items, and view detailed information about items directly from their browsers and signs off on any actions using their account that is linked with MetaMask.
 The code defines several functions to interact with the smart contract, including listing new items, purchasing items, and fetching detailed information and total count of items available in the marketplace.
 The script automatically loads marketplace items when the webpage is loaded. <br /><br />

-<strong>market.js</strong>
+<strong>market.js</strong> <br />
 This file contains most of the functions that help interact with the smart contract and connects that to the website.
-For example it reads all of the current listings from the smart contract and displays that to the user. <br /><br />
+For example it reads all of the current listings from the smart contract and displays that to the user. <br />

 * `loadMarketplaceItems()`: Fetches and displays all the items listed in the marketplace.
 It retrieves the total number of items from the smart contract, iterates through each item to get its details, and constructs a dynamic HTML table displaying each item's properties and a buy button if the item is available.
 * `checkItemStatusAndCount()`: Function to check if there are any new listings, or if the sell status of any current itme has been changed.
 This helps facilitate the resfreshing of the page automatically upon any of these changes.